 Return the serialized periodic task object including the options and last runs.
 The last runs are returned as timezone-aware UTC datetimes.

 Returns complete dict

 '''

 save()

 '''

 If the entry has an ID set, update the entry.
 If not, create one.
-Set last_update to the current time. return: the entry ID class privacyidea.models.PeriodicTaskLastRun (periodictask_id, node, timestamp)
+Set last_update to the current time. :return: the entry ID set_last_run (node, timestamp)